 Here we take a look at a few different designs for cool pocket knives that you might want to consider before making your first purchase.

-A locking mechanism knife has a type of pin that stops it from closing onto your fingers when in use.
+A locking mechanism pocket knife has a type of pin that stops it from closing onto your fingers when in use.
 It’s a classic American design made for everyday carry and can be used for a variety of situations.
 It folds, meaning that it can be easily stored, but the lock ensure maximum safety when in use.
 There are stainless steel blade options that come with aluminium or fibreglass handles depending on your preference.

-A standard folding knife can be opened and closed with your fingers and doesn’t usually feature a lock.
+A standard folding pocket knife can be opened and closed with your fingers and doesn’t usually feature a lock.
 These are handy if you just need something around occasionally that doesn’t require quick and urgent access.
 Swiss Army knives are a good example of a type of EDC, but if you’re using them for something a little more rigorous there is a risk the blade can close when you don’t want it to.
 The good thing about these knives also is that when they are folded in your pocket you don’t need to worry about blade exposure.

-If you aim to be doing some real cutting, skinning or carving, then the Drop Point knife is an ideal option.
+If you aim to be doing some real cutting, skinning or carving, then the Drop Point pocket knife is an ideal option.
 The drop point blade is particularly thicker and is a favourite for hunters and those who like to whittle wood for camping or hunting tools.
 They are typically a little more expensive than other pocket knives, but that’s because they are made to last and serve you well over time.

 Caterpillar is a pretty big name in the world of construction, providing everything from workwear to tractors.
 It’s listed as a Fortune 100 company and has managed to walk the line between industrial manufacturing and high-end fashion.
-They also have a stellar range of folding pocket knives that act as stand-alone accessories for camping and working.
+They also have a stellar range of folding pocket knife options that act as stand-alone accessories for camping and working.
 Or multi-tool designs such as the XL to fix on the fly.

 Smith & Wesson

 Pete Kershaw started his self named Oregon brand over 40 years ago, with an onus on producing high-quality knives for the wilderness.
 The company merged with Japanese blade specialist Kai in the 1990s to create the first liner lock knives that are still highly popular today.
-Their current base in Tualatin is considered one of the most innovative knife factories in the world, collaborating with some of the biggest names in knifemaking.
+Their current base in Tualatin is considered one of the most innovative pocket knife factories in the world, collaborating with some of the biggest names in knifemaking.